MI-AFP/tutorials/tutorials/01_fp-env.md

 * [Hoogle] = "Google" for Haskell world
 * [Hayoo!] = "Yahoo" for Haskell world
-* [Hackage] = package archive, here are packages which can you install and use standalone or as modules for your projects (similar to PyPI for Python, RubyGems for Ruby, etc.)
+* [Hackage] = package archive, there are packages which can you install and use standalone or as modules for your projects (similar to PyPI for Python, RubyGems for Ruby, etc.)
 * [Stackage] = package archive, alternative to [Hackage], only stable packages

 :point_right: Take a look at them...